 Our work is broad and diverse, as are the people we support.

-We support these people to take control of their life.
-We do this by focusing on the person, not their disability or health condition.
-We listen to what a person tells us they need and we tailor our support around that.
-And we work beside people until they are able to manage life without us.
+We support people to take control of their life, focusing on the person, not their disability or health condition.
+We listen to what a person tells us they need and we tailor our support around that, working beside people until they are able to manage life without us.

 We believe this 'person-centred' approach is one all health and social care practitioners should take.
 That's why we deliver person-centred training programmes across Scotland, pioneering the Thistle approach on a national scale.